ezclap-tv/mu-lang/tour.md

 // explicit type
 // this declaration shadows the previous one, so its type may differ
 name: string = "value"

+// Optional types are denoted with a question mark.
+// An optional value cannot be used unless guarded with a type asserion. optinoal? := 0
+optional: string? = none

+optional += "a" // error, optional may be none if optional != none {
+    optional += "b" // ok, optional narrowed to `string` }
 ```

 Operators